 Are there any extra fees?

 We have two fees in addition to Tuition.
 One is a technology fee which includes the use of an assigned Chromebook, and online program memberships.
-The second fee is for the ‘Real Economy’ program, which is essentially an allowance provided to the students by the parents to cover the cost of lunches, transportation fees, and a gym membership.
+The second fee is for the ‘Real Economy’ program, which is essentially an allowance provided to the students by the parents to cover the cost of lunches, transportation fees, and community outings.
 Fee amounts are different based on full-time or part-time participation.